 Qing Long (Cyan Dragon)

-Qing Long is considered as one of the most important and powerful mythical creatures in Chinese mythology.
-It lies in the east of the sky and is the representative of left, spring and the tree.
+Qing Long is considered as one of the most powerful mythical creatures in Chinese mythology.
+It lies in the east of the sky and is the representative of left, spring, and the tree.

-Qing Long is the representative of power, strength and integrity.
-Therefore, human respected it as the guardian of their land.
+Qing Long is the representative of power, strength, and integrity.
+Therefore, humans respected it as the guardian of their land.

 Bai Hu (White Tiger)

-The White Tiger is the symbol of loyalty, power, bravery and justice, and is respected as God of War.
-So, white tiger was widely used in military in the history of China, such as army flag and seal.
+The White Tiger is the symbol of loyalty, power, bravery, and justice, and is respected as God of War.
+So, the white tiger was widely used in the military in the history of China, such as the army flag and seal.

 Xuan Wu (Black Turtle-Snake)

-Xuan Wu lies in the north of the sky, and is the representative of back, winter and water.
+Xuan Wu lies in the north of the sky and is the representative of the back, winter, and water.

-Black turtle was widely used in divination as a messenger, which could take questions to celestial or ancestors in another world, and then bring the answer back.
+The black turtle was widely used in divination as a messenger, which could take questions to celestial or ancestors in another world, and then bring back the answer.

 Ying Long (Yellow Dragon)

-Ying Long lies in the middle of the sky, and is the representative of the earth.
-It is superior than other mythical creatures and was in charge of wind and rain.
+Ying Long lies in the middle of the sky and is the representative of the earth.
+It is superior to other mythical creatures and was in charge of wind and rain.